shhhkun/TrashPando/README.md

-# Trashu — A Smart Desktop Storage Cleaner
+# Trashu — A Smart Desktop Storage Manager

 ## Overview
-Trashu is a desktop app built with Electron that helps users clean up their storage by finding duplicate, unused, or forgotten files.
-With plans to integrate smart metrics, including last access and usage time, the app aims to provide suggestions that simplify and optimize disk cleanup.
+Trashu is a desktop application designed to help users efficiently manage their storage.
+Built with Electron, it scans folders for duplicate, unused, and large files, providing clear insights and safe cleanup options.
+Trashu aims to go beyond basic file deletion by introducing smart metrics—such as last access time and usage frequency—to deliver personalized recommendations for organizing photos, games, documents, and more.

 *Built with: Electron, Node.js, React, Vite, JavaScript, Tailwind CSS*